Here’s when your favorite show may return as writers strike is on the verge of ending

 LOS ANGELES (AP) — A tentative agreement between striking screenwriters and Hollywood studios offers some hope that the industry’s dual walkouts may soon be over.
 But when will your favorite shows return?

 Well, it’s complicated.
+First, the agreement needs to pass two key votes — one involving the boards of the screenwriters union, followed by a vote by the 11,500 members themselves.

-First, the agreement needs to pass two key votes, and certain paused productions such as “Deadpool 3” and “Yellowjackets” will still have to wait on actors to reach a deal with studios.
+Then there’s the fact that 65,000 film and television actors remain on strike.
+That work stoppage will prevent many projects from returning to normal.
+Certain paused productions such as “Deadpool 3,” “Yellowjackets” and the next film from Quentin Tarantino will still have to wait on actors to reach a deal with studios.

 WHEN IS ‘JIMMY KIMMEL LIVE’ COMING BACK?